 The CFP® Certification Education Program Capstone Course at Ashton College is offered in partnership with Advocis and is an FPSC-accredited Capstone course.

 In order to register for this course students must:

 - Hold FPSC Level 1 Certification in Financial Planning™

 - Be an FPSC-Registered Candidate.

 - Complete at least one year of qualifying work experience.

-The cost for the Capstone course at Ashton is $1,180.00 and includes the cost of course materials and registration with Advocis.
+The cost of the Capstone course at Ashton College is $1,180.00 and includes the cost of course materials and registration with Advocis.

 Note: Tuition fees do not include the required case study.
 Please see “Course Materials” section below for more details.